SMART Program Training includes:

 Attendees will be introduced to the basic tenets of the HEART 9/11 SMART Program for First Responders by touching on each of the 8 core modules of the Program.

-Responder Training Program (90 Minute Modules) REGISTER NOW
+Responder Training Program (90 Minute Modules) Request Information

 In-depth analysis of the mind-body HEART 9/11 SMART Program for First Responders.